4/5

 7. I can't help but argue if people disagree with me.

-8. If I happened to lie to someone, I felt a painful remorse.
+8. If I happen to lie to someone, I feel deep remorse.

 9. I think that I'm not capable of hitting a person.